 You can live modestly in Kenya for about $300–$500 monthly in smaller towns or budget Nairobi areas, while a comfortable expat lifestyle in the capital typically runs $1,000–$2,500 per month.
-Rent is your biggest variable — expect $139–$248 for one-bed outside/inside city center, and utilities and food are generally low.
+Rent is your biggest variable — expect roughly $250–$450 for a one-bed outside the city center and $400–$700+ inside the city center, and utilities and groceries typically run about $55–$150 and $80–$150 per person respectively.
 Public transport is cheap and healthcare varies, so plan for insurance if you want private care.
 Keep going and you’ll find detailed cost breakdowns and saving tips.

 Cost of Accommodation and Housing Options